OWASP/CheatSheetSeries/cheatsheets/OAuth2_Cheat_Sheet.md

 ## OAuth 2.0 Essential Basics

 1. Clients and Authorization Server must not expose URLs that forward the user's browser to arbitrary URIs obtained from a query parameter ("open redirectors") which can enable exfiltration of authorization codes and access tokens.
-2. Clients have ensured that the Authorization Server supports PKCE may rely on the CRSF protection provided by PKCE.
+2. Clients have ensured that the Authorization Server supports PKCE may rely on the CSRF protection provided by PKCE.
 In OpenID Connect flows, the "nonce" parameter provides CSRF protection.
 Otherwise, one-time user CSRF tokens carried in the "state" parameter that are securely bound to the user agent must be used for CSRF protection.
 3. When an OAuth Client can interact with more than one Authorization Server, Clients should use the issuer "iss" parameter as a countermeasure, or based on an "iss" value in the authorization response (such as the "iss" Claim in the ID Token in OpenID)
 4. When the other countermeasure options for OAuth clients interacting with more than one Authorization Servers are absent, Clients may instead use distinct redirect URIs to identify authorization endpoints and token endpoints.
 5. An Authorization Server avoids forwarding or redirecting a request potentially containing user credentials accidentally.